-CHECKLIST NOTES REQUI RED CLEARANCE/APPROVALS (LISTED IN ORDER) Research Management Plan (RMP) Preparation of RMP Submission to Academic Unit College/Department clearance required Please see Research Phase-In Framework for RMP requirements.
+CHECKLIST NOTES REQUIF REQUIRED CLEARANCE/APPROVALS (LISTED IN ORDER) Research Management Plan (RMP) Preparation of RMP External permissions/approvals (if applicable) Submission to Academic Unit College/Department clearance required Please see Research Phase-In Framework for RMP requirements.
 Include Appendix V for face-to-face human research with RMP.
+Please include proof of external permissions/RMP approvals from non-UofG sites or communities.
 Submit for Research Ethics Board Approval Included in the submission: Option A: Amendment to Previously Approved Study RMP + Appendix V REB Amendment Request form Revised REB application with relevant COVID-19 statements Revised Consent form(s) with relevant COVID-19 statements All other revised study materials Option B: New Study Submission RMP + Appendix V New REB application with relevant COVID-19 statements Consent form(s) with relevant COVID-19 statements All other revised study materials Submit for Final College/Department Approval Notify ADR of Departmental clearance and REB approval; Request final approval.
 PRE-ST UDY VISIT PREPARATION Safety Training: COVID-19 Infection Prevention and Control Awareness (Courselink) Ensure all study personnel have completed training module.
 Consent (or re-consent) study participant Provide participant with approved consent form (COVID appendix included) for their review; Obtain documented consent prior to study visit.
 COVID screening (participant) Confirm phone number or email address for Public Health Tracing Screening 1 of 2 for participant; participant must be screened 24 hours prior to scheduled visit.
 PPE, Administrative Controls, Engineering Controls in place Procure PPE; Ensure physical barriers or policies/practices are prepared, per RMP.
-DAY OF STUDY VISIT COVID screening (participant AND research personnel) Screening 2 of 2 for participant; confirm screening has been complete before allowing in-person visit to proceed.
+DAY OF DAY OF STUDY VISIT (AND REPEATED FOR EACH STUDY VISIT DAY THAT FOLLOWS) COVID screening (participant AND research personnel) Screening 2 of 2 for participant; confirm screening has been complete before allowing in-person visit to proceed.
 Self-assessment screening 1 of 1 for research personnel.
-Do not proceed with in-person visit if exhibiting symptoms of COVID-19, if there has been close contact with individual with COVID-19 or have been told by health official to self- isolate.
+Do not proceed with in-person visit if exhibiting symptoms of COVID-19, if there has been close contact with individual with COVID-19 or have been told by health official to self-isolate.
 Adhere to approved RMP and REB protocols Deviations to protocols must be approved by REB prior to implementation (unless there is a need to eliminate or reduce an immediate hazard).